Lawn & Garden Maintenance Services | Lawn Care Products & Programs | FAQs & Lawn Tips

 Excessive thatch also makes it difficult to control root feeding insects.
 The thatch layer impedes the movement of pest controls into the soi, reducing the efficacy of the treatment.
 A thick thatch layer is the perfect environment for some insects.
 Chinch Bugs will flourish in a thick thatch layer and can cause extensive damage.

-and when environmental conditions are conducive for the disease, an outbreak can occur.
+Disease organisms reside in the thatch layer and when environmental conditions are conducive for the disease, an outbreak can occur.

 What Can Be Done to Control Excessive Thatch